Investigators board ship that was anchored near oil pipeline

 Petty Officer Steve Strohmaier, a Coast Guard spokesperson, declined to comment on the Rotterdam Express Wednesday but said the agency is analyzing electric charting systems from its vessel traffic service to see what ships were anchored or moving over the spill area.

-The MarineTraffic data reviewed by AP shows the Rotterdam Express arrived outside the Port of Long Beach early on Sept.
+The MarineTraffic data reviewed by AP showed the Rotterdam Express arrived outside the Port of Long Beach early on Sept.
 22 and dropped anchor about 2,000 feet (610 meters) from the pipeline.

-The following day, at about 5 p.m., the data for the ship’s locator beacon indicated that while anchored it suddenly moved thousands of feet to the southeast, a track that would have taken it over the pipeline lying on the seafloor about 100 feet (30 meters) below.
-The ship appears to have then engaged its engines to return to its anchorage about 10 minutes later.

-The ship then moved again around midnight and a third time shortly before 8 a.m. on Sept.
-23, each time moving back to its assigned anchorage, according to its online location data.
-The Rotterdam Express remained at spot SF-3 until Sunday, when it moved into the port to unload.
+It then showed the ship's position changing dramatically on three occasions in the following days, making it appear the ship had drifted over the pipeline.
+The ship's location data, which works through a global network called the Automatic Identification System, is supposed to be accurate and reliable within a few feet.

-The first report of oil in the water near the pipeline were made Friday evening.
-Amplify said the pipeline was shut down early Saturday morning but has not said how long it believes oil flowed from it.
+The first report of oil in the water near the pipeline were made the evening of Friday, Oct.
+1. Amplify said the pipeline was shut down early Saturday morning but has not said how long it believes oil flowed from it.

 Amplify’s CEO Martyn Willsher said Tuesday divers determined a 4,000-feet (1,219-meter) section of the pipeline was dislodged 105 feet (32 meters), bent back like the string on a bow.
 Oil escaped through a slender crack.